rows/hiring/job descriptions/Customer Success Manager_Berlin.md

 # The job
 You will be among the first Customer Success Managers of our small but fast growing team.
 This is a senior position that starts building a new function at dashdash.
 You will:
-* Work directly with users to make them successful on multiple channels
+* Work directly with active and prospective users to make them successful on multiple channels
 * Feed learnings from users and use cases back into our product roadmap
 * Learn and refine how to measure your success, and carefully analyze data
 * Give strategic input to Founders including business opportunities, market focus, pricing, product roadmap, hiring, etc.